RedHatInsights/quickstarts/docs/quickstarts/README.md

 - You have a GitHub account (https://github.com)
 - You have configured your SSH keys on your system following the instructions here: https://help.github.com/articles/connecting-to-github-with-ssh/

-1. Create a fork of the `Red Hat Insights quick starts` repository:
+1. Create a fork of the `Red Hat Lightspeed quick starts` repository:

     a.
 Navigate to https://github.com/RedHatInsights/quickstarts.